 b.
 July 9, 1950

 The Buckeye Opportunity Program, which began in Columbus in fall 2018 and expanded to regional campuses in spring 2019, ensures that Ohio students who qualify for Pell Grants receive an aid package that covers the full cost of tuition and mandatory fees.
-The President’s Affordability Grant Program supports more than 15,000 middle- and lower-income students on all Ohio State campuses.
+The President’s Affordability Grant Program currently supports more than 15,000 middle- and lower-income students on all Ohio State campuses.
 Thus far, more than 40,000 Buckeyes and their families have benefited from new or expanded affordability programs since 2015.

-In 2017, Dr. Drake led the establishment of the Ohio State Tuition Guarantee — freezing tuition, mandatory fees, housing and dining for four years for incoming, in-state freshmen.
+In 2017, Dr. Drake led the establishment of the Ohio State Tuition Guarantee — freezing tuition, mandatory fees, and housing and dining costs for four years for incoming, in-state freshmen.
 He also increased the value of Ohio State Land Grant Opportunity Scholarships to cover the full cost of attendance while doubling the size of the program in 2018.

 From July 2005 to June 2014, Dr. Drake served as chancellor of the University of California, Irvine.
-He also served as a Distinguished Professor of Ophthalmology (School of Medicine) and Education (School of Education).
+He was also a Distinguished Professor of Ophthalmology (School of Medicine) and Education (School of Education).
 During this time, UC Irvine became recognized nationally for advancing social justice through education and exemplifying environmental stewardship and institutional sustainability.

-Dr. Drake is an alumnus of Stanford University (BA) and UC San Francisco (MD), and holds three honorary degrees.
-He is an elected member of both the National Academy of Medicine and the American Academy of Arts & Sciences.
+Dr. Drake is an alumnus of Stanford University (BA) and UC San Francisco (MD), and holds four honorary degrees.
+He is an elected member of both the National Academy of Medicine and the American Academy of Arts and Sciences.
 He has received numerous honors and awards for teaching, public service and research, including the Burbridge Award for Public Service, the Asbury Award (clinical science) and the Michael J. Hogan Award (laboratory science).

-Updated February 2020
+Updated May 2020